Security & Privacy by Design (S|P) Principles

 Intent: Organizations govern risks associated with mobile devices, regardless if the device is owned by the organization, its users or trusted third-parties.
 Wherever possible, technologies are employed to centrally manage mobile device access and data storage practices.

-Principle: Architect a defense-in-depth methodology that enforces the concept of “least functionality” through restricting network access to systems, applications and services.
+Principle: Architect and implement a secure and resilient defense-in-depth methodology that enforces the concept of “least functionality” through restricting network access to systems, applications and services.

 Intent: Organizations ensure sufficient security and privacy controls are architected to protect the confidentiality, integrity, availability and safety of the organization’s network infrastructure, as well as to provide situational awareness of activity on the organization’s networks.

-Principle: Implement layers of physical security and environmental controls that work together to protect both physical and digital assets from theft and damage.
+Principle: Protect physical environments through layers of physical security and environmental controls that work together to protect both physical and digital assets from theft and damage.

 Intent: Organizations minimize physical access to the organization’s systems and data by addressing applicable physical security controls and ensuring that appropriate environmental controls are in place and continuously monitored to ensure equipment does not fail due to environmental threats.

-Principle: Implement a privacy program that ensures industry-recognized privacy practices are identified and operationalized throughout the lifecycle of systems, applications and services.
+Principle: Align privacy practices with industry-recognized privacy principles to implement appropriate administrative, technical and physical controls to protect regulated personal data throughout the lifecycle of systems, applications and services.

-Intent: Organizations align privacy engineering decisions with the organization’s overall privacy strategy and industry-recognized leading practices to secure Personal Information (PI).
+Intent: Organizations align privacy engineering decisions with the organization’s overall privacy strategy and industry-recognized leading practices to secure Personal Data (PD) that implements the concept of privacy by design and by default.

 Intent: Organizations ensure that security-related projects have both resource and project/program management support to ensure successful project execution.